-- 1. The meeting was called to order at 10:05 a.m. by John Schmidt, Committee Co-Chair, in conformance with the Wisconsin open meeting laws. - 2.
-Mr. Owen Smith recorded attendance.
-A quorum was present. - 3.
-The committee held a moment of silence in memory of Mr. Dan Zignego.
-The Employer vacancies left by Mr. Zignego and Mr. Hunter Bohne will be filled by Associated Builders & Contractors.
-The Employee vacancy left by Mr. Craig Zeigler will be filled by labor.
+- 1. The meeting was called to order at 10:05 a.m. by Owen Smith, in conformance with the Wisconsin open meeting laws. - 2.
+A roll call was conducted.
+A quorum was not present. - 3.
+The committee reviewed the current roster.
+On the Employer side, ABC will replace Alan Utecht.
+On the Employee side, labor will replace Alfred Bartowitz, and Dennis McNulty may retire soon.